 The Agricultural Education Concentration brings together the unique programs of three departments – Animal Sciences, Education, and Industrial Technology – to provide an agricultural production teaching certification program.
 The Agricultural Education curriculum develops leadership qualities and knowledge students will need to succeed in the field.
 Each student gains extensive hands-on experience throughout the program.

-To secure these qualities, each student will be involved with course work and extensive hands-on experience.
-This plan offers various career opportunities that include, but are not limited to, instructional positions, as well as extension services, farm service agencies, farm and ranch management, and international agriculture.
-Students will be required to pass the TASP and departmental Agricultural Education benchmark exam before qualifying to take the Vocational Agriculture TeXes exam for teacher certification.
+Career opportunities for Agricultural Education graduates include instructional positions, extension services, farm service agencies, farm and ranch management, and international agriculture.
+Graduates of the program are certified to teach Agriculture in the Texas public Schools.
+Students are required to pass the TASP and departmental Agricultural Education benchmark exam before qualifying to take the Vocational Agriculture TeXes exam for teacher certification.

 The following is a complete list of classes that will be required in order to complete the Bachelor of Science in Animal Science with an Agricultural Education emphasis.

 P. O. Box C-11